NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 ## Model Design Documentation ##

 The following code documentation is two fold.
 One is to document the existing calculations and methodology used during sizing, and the second is to provide a template for the proposed changes.
 This proposal suggests to duplicate existing sensible calculations with corresponding latent calculations to provide a time series representation of both sensible and latent sizing data.

 **Proposed Calculation of Latent Sizing Data**

-Regardless of the approach used to size zone or air system components, an accurate representation of zone sensible and latent loads are required.
+Regardless of the approach used to size zone or air system components, an accurate representation of zone sensible and latent loads is required.
 For this reason it is proposed to:

 1) hold zone air humidity ratio at the humidistat set point during zone sizing.
 Otherwise the predicted latent load will include zone moisture capacitance and storage effects.
 2) calculate and save latent sizing data similar to existing sensible sizing data
-3) user input for sizing method will choose which time interval data is used for component sizing (i.e, sensible only, max of sensible and latent, or using exiting calculations representing sensible only with no zone humidity control).
+3) user input for sizing method will choose which time interval data is used for component sizing (i.e, sensible load, latent load, sensible and latent load, or sensible load only with no latent load).

 **Existing zone sizing calculation for sensible cooling (similar for heating)**